Rabbit not eating: what to do? Causes and emergencies explained

 Gastrointestinal stasis (GI stasis)

-This is the most frequent and most serious cause.
+This is a frequent and serious cause of appetite loss.
 Gut motility slows or stops, often triggered by stress, a sudden dietary change, pain, or excessive hair ingestion during moulting.
 Associated signs: a tense and/or distended abdomen, few or no droppings, hunched posture, audible tooth grinding, lethargy.
+To understand the mechanism in detail and recognize all warning signs early, see our complete guide on rabbit GI stasis.

 Dental pain